 Love those high skies and city lights?
 Some credit is due to one of the best materials for cladding – glass.
-A lightweight material – the only maintenance required is cleaning – and there’s no need to worry about discolouration or deterioration of the material, which can easily be moulded to fit the contours of a building.
+A lightweight material – the only maintenance required is cleaning.
+There’s no need to worry about discolouration or deterioration of the material.
+Glass can also easily be moulded to fit the contours of a building.
 Maybe Cinderella’s choice of a glass slipper wasn’t so bad after all.

 Stone cladding is one of the oldest types around – giving any building an air of history and heritage.
-Typically seen as a luxury addition to domestic homes – innovative stone cladding systems have been developed to make it practical and cost-effective.
-Due to its non-porous properties, it protects against leaks – a beneficial factor when considering locations that see a considerable amount of rainfall.
+It is typically seen as a luxury addition to domestic homes.
+Innovative stone cladding systems have been developed to make it practical and cost-effective.
+Due to its non-porous properties, it protects against leaks.
+A beneficial factor when considering locations that see a considerable amount of rainfall.

 Giving off a traditional appearance – cladding with brick does well against cracking, rotting, or pollutant damage.
 One of the most durable materials against the elements, and most commonly used for residential properties.

 Providing the highest level of insulation – panels can be cut to size and are available in different thicknesses.
-Its versatility makes it an attractive option – retaining heat in the cold weather and keeping out warm air in the Summer.
+Its versatility makes it an attractive option.
+It is able to retain heat in the cold weather and keeping out warm air in the Summer.
 This in turn leads to a more energy-efficient building and lower energy costs.

 So what cladding was used in Grenfell?

 Plastic and aluminum cladding was used at the Grenfell Tower.
-Or more specifically, Aluminium Composite Material, or ACM – made from polyethylene (PE), plastic sandwiched between two very thin sheets of aluminum.
+Or more specifically, Aluminium Composite Material, or ACM.
+A material made from polyethylene (PE), plastic sandwiched between two very thin sheets of aluminum.
 This was a highly flammable material made by Acronic – and one which didn’t meet building standards in England.
-The French-based company which produced the product failed to reveal the failed test for flammability to the British Board of Agreement (BBA) – a specialist body that issues product certificates.
-The Board was never shown the class E ratings for the version of the cladding used and knew nothing about them until a BBC investigation in 2018.
+The French-based company which produced the product failed to reveal the failed test for flammability to the British Board of Agreement (BBA).
+The BBA are specialist body that issues product certificates.
+The Board was never shown the class E ratings for the version of the cladding used.
+They knew nothing about them until a BBC investigation in 2018.

 Since the fire, Arconic stopped selling their product – but argued it was simply the manufacturer of raw material.
-The company claimed it can’t possibly know the end uses for its products, and responsibility lies with designers to check their chosen products could meet building regulations.
-In response, the government put up £200 million to remove cladding from privately owned blocks – although many argued this wasn’t enough.
+The company claimed it can’t possibly know the end uses for its products.
+Additionally, the argued that responsibility lies with designers to check their chosen products could meet building regulations.
+In response, the government put up £200 million to remove cladding from privately owned blocks.
+Although many argued this wasn’t enough.
 Grenfell United – a campaign group set up after the fire – stated that the government needed to do more to protect people in social (government-owned) housing.
-The pace of the inquiry has also angered many – as Scotland Yard said they were unlikely to submit a file to prosecutors before “the latter part of 2021” which means any trials might not start until 2022 – five years after the blaze.
+The pace of the inquiry has also angered many.
+Scotland Yard said they were unlikely to submit a file to prosecutors before “the latter part of 2021.”
+This means trials might not start until 2022 – five years after the blaze.
 No one has been charged yet.

 Leaseholders: Feeling trapped

 Four years after Grenfell and the loss of 72 lives, between 760,000 and 1.36 million people in the UK are caught in the cladding crisis.
-As new regulations have rendered certain types of cladding unfit, many property owners looking to sell for retirement or move elsewhere have been stuck with properties that are unsellable.
-For example, at age 25, first-time buyer Cerys Owen purchased a flat in Cardiff in 2017 but is now being faced with cladding repair works that would cost her approximately £58,500.
+New regulations have rendered certain types of cladding unfit.
+Thus, many property owners looking to sell for retirement or move elsewhere have been stuck with properties that are unsellable.
+For example, at age 25, first-time buyer Cerys Owen purchased a flat in Cardiff in 2017.
+Now she is now being faced with cladding repair works that would cost her approximately £58,500.
 Wanting to move closer to family, the crisis has left her feeling “trapped and completely exhausted both physically and mentally.”

 Freeholders and building managers have also been accused by campaigners of profiting from inflated commissions when removing dangerous cladding in the aftermath of Grenfell.
 For now, The government says it is aware of the issue and is taking steps to unblock the housing market, but many are angered by the lack of funding by leaseholders who have been made to bear the burden of replacing the cost of insufficient cladding.